clearent/ClearentIdtechIOSFramework/README.md

 - [] Finish Clearent Integration Certification
 - [] Change base url from https://gateway-sb.clearent.net to https://gateway.clearent.net
-- [] Change public key from one you used for sandbox to the one provided for production
+- [] Change public key from sandbox to production
+- [] Switch Clearent api keys from sandbox to production
+- [] Confirm Clearent api keys are used server side only and not embedded in your app.

 # Release Notes